 YWCA Palestine Support the Restoration and Rehabilitation of Deir Abu Mash’al Roman Pool and Garden

 The YWCA of Palestine celebrated the opening of the roman pool and garden in Deir Abu Mash’al, a Palestinian village in the Ramallah and al-Bireh Governorate.
-The association supported the restoration and rehabilitation of the pool and garden a community-based initiative within “Wujood” project.
+The association supported the restoration and rehabilitation of the pool and garden as part of community initiative within “Wujood” project.

 The General Secretary of YWCA Palestine Amal Tarazi attended the celebration as well as the Executive Director of the YWCA in Ramallah Ropina Rafidi, and the project coordinators.
 Representatives of Deir Abu Mash’al Village Council, its sports club, and different organizations also joined the celebration in addition to the group of young women and men who led the initiative.